Adam-12: Reception and cultural impact

 The police vehicles were central characters in that "mobile patrol units [became] associated with the black and white units made famous in such television shows as Adam-12.
 It was one of the shows that portrayed "the professionalism of the officers and police departments".
 Ronald Wayne Rodman pointed out that the theme of Adam-12 referred to a "military-style topic while portraying a sense of contemporary action".
 Douglas Rushkoff noted, "Adam-12 also marked [the] last gasp of the righteous style of cop TV."
 Their set was not a squad room or an office, but the actors "watched the changes in American culture through the windshield of their squad car".
 "12", a slang nickname for police, likely originated from Adam-12, in a manner comparable to the similar nickname "five-O", which originated from Hawaii Five-O.

 In 2003, the Los Angeles Police Department activated an actual unit with the 1-Adam-12 call sign, in service with the Central Division.
 The unit was not a standard patrol unit and was only assigned to officers who demonstrated "outstanding duty performance".
-It is unknown if the unit is still active as of 2023.

 References in other media

 Milner and McCord made cameo appearances as their Adam-12 characters in several episodes of the fifth season of Rowan & Martin's Laugh-In, including one that parodied the series' in-cruiser dialogue scenes.

+Western Publishing's Gold Key Comics published an Adam-12 comic book from 1973 to 1976.

 Nashville Beat, a 1989 television film about an LAPD detective teaming up with his former partner to stop a dangerous gang in Nashville, Tennessee, starred Milner and McCord.
 Though the pair being former partners in the LAPD is a nod to Adam-12, the characters have different names, and the show is not otherwise mentioned or referenced.

 Milner and McCord would make two appearances in a revival of Adam-12 that ran over two seasons from 1990 to 1991.
 In one episode, both actors made cameo appearances as store owners.
 In the season one episode "Crack House", Milner guest-starred as Malloy, now a captain; in the following episode, "R.T.D.
 211", McCord guest-starred as Reed, now a lieutenant.

 In 1999, Mattel produced a die-cast toy police car based on Adam-12 as part of their "Star Car" series.

 In a scene from The Matrix Reloaded, "1-Adam-12" can be heard over a police radio feed.

 In the fourth OVA episode ("Revenge Road") of the 1987 anime Bubblegum Crisis, the call sign of an AD Police helicopter is "Adam-12".